adam-gaia/WDMyCloudHomeNASDebian/README.md

-# Debian on a WD My Cloud Home
+# WIP: Debian on a WD My Cloud Home
 Instructions and scripts to install Debian on a WD My Cloud Home NAS

 ## Motivation